 Getting around Riyadh

 With virtually no public transportation, Riyadh is all about the car, and is criss-crossed with jammed highways night and day.
 The worst times for traffic are the school run hours (6-8 am, 2-3 pm) and during prayer times, which everyone takes as a signal to rush off to the next mall.
 After final prayer (usually around 8 pm) the streets fill with cars heading to the malls and restaurants.
 Saudis lead far more nocturnal lives then their western counterparts.

-Women are not allowed to drive in Saudi Arabia, and even though there is constant anticipation the driving ban will be lifted, at least in part, it is probably still a long way away from happening.
 If you can possibly afford it, having a personal family driver is ideal.
 Not only do they whisk you to the shops and engagements, they often do double duty as handymen and errand runners.
 A good driver will be able to navigate the ever-changing streets and the labyrinthine traffic patterns-switchbacks and slip roads are rife, and constant upgrades often make major thoroughfares difficult to negotiate.

 There are many reliable limousine services in Riyadh which you can hire on contract or just for single trips, and compounds usually have their own fleet of drivers and cars for residents to use.
 Local taxis, which are white, are not recommended; the drivers rarely speak English, the meters are always `broken', and the fares can be exorbitant.
 Many of the larger compounds also have daily shuttle buses to malls and grocery stores.